 This article describes the hardware side of how to build a digital picture frame.

-Basically, all you need is a suitable monitor, a Raspberry Pi with accessories and a frame.
+All you need is a suitable monitor, a Raspberry Pi with accessories, and a frame.

-I spent considerable time looking for the right screen that is suitable for DSLR photo aspect ratio (3:2).
-The problem is that you probably won't find a monitor that has 3:2 format.
+I spent considerable time looking for the right screen that is suitable for the DSLR photo aspect ratio (3:2).
+The problem is that you probably won’t find a monitor that has a 3:2 format.

 Most are 16:9 today, but I was lucky to find the ASUS VS24AH in 16:10 format.
 Only one unit away from 15:10 (which would have been perfect) but still good enough.